-The common misconception of the average guy is that climbing is comprised of using only your upper body strength at all time.
+The common misconception of the average person is that climbing is comprised of using only your upper body strength at all time.
 But climbers of all kind, may they practice inside a gym or outside on a crag, know that it’s all about the proper use of your whole body.
 The advanced climbers, however, utilize this one, seamingly basic technique, that will differentiate them from the beginner: a great footwork.

 During the climb, your body should ideally be shaped like a strong triangle: the bigger the base is, the steadier it is.
 Usually beginners struggle at the start because they still don’t trust their grip strength and their toes to support their weight.
 The inclination and height of the wall also add to the stress.
 For a proper footwork, you need to keep your head cool and focus on what you are doing with your feet.

 Proper placing of a toe

 Beginners often commit the same mistake at the start: they use the middle part of their feet as they step on footholds - they feel secure when more surface area is placed over the hold.

 What to do: climb more efficiently by stepping on tip of the toe.
 There are many benefits to this: you'll be able to pivot on your toe giving you more movement options, you'll be able to tip-toe easier thus giving that extra inch or two when reaching holds, and you'll use less energy in switching feet.
 When you have your whole foot on a hold, it's automatically locked in place and harder to move out from asyou can't change the position and angle of the foot neither.

 Look where you step

 When you start your climb, it's automatic to look up first.
 But in order to become a better climber, you must practice looking down as well.
 What does that mean?
 You should be conscious about where you put your feet.

 Toe on hold, pressure on heel